 - Speaker on Small Business Development for Lafayette Bar Association’s “Advice, Attorneys, Answers!”
 Seminar (2008)

 Mr. Letulier was born and raised in Lafayette.
-He is married to Beth Letulier, and they have one child, Lauren.
+He is married to Beth Letulier, and they have two children, Lauren and Thomas.
 His interests include playing guitar, traveling and fitness.